Counseling Center Accomplishments

 Psychiatric Services to Youth and Adults: As of June 13th, Ashleigh Noel, FNP-C, a Board-Certified Family Nurse Practitioner with a focus in psychiatric medicine, joined the Counseling Center’s Psychiatric Team.
 Ashleigh completed her Master of Science in Nursing Degree at Saint Joseph’s College and graduated magna cum laude.
 She received her BSN from the University of Phoenix, ADN with Excelsior College, as well as completed education and training as a medic in the United States Army.
 Ashleigh specializes in the evaluation and medication management of psychiatric disorders in children, adolescents and adults.
 She is a member of the OAAPN and AANP.
 Ashleigh is “passionate about providing individualized behavioral health treatment, with the intention of offering clients the best opportunity to thrive.”
 Ashleigh is at the Lisbon office on Mondays and Thursdays, at the Calcutta office on Wednesdays and at Salem on Tuesdays.
 Please see the Counseling Center’s display ad about Ms. Noel.

 In addition, as of February, Linda Boyle, FNP-BC, an ANCC Board Certified Nurse Practitioner with 27 years of psychiatric experience, having worked at the Counseling Center since 2014, expanded her hours at the Center to also include Fridays at the Salem office.
 With these additional hours, Linda is at the Center’s Salem office on Mondays and Fridays, Lisbon on Wednesdays and Thursdays and at the Calcutta office on Tuesdays.
 Seth Frampton, PMHNP, who has been with the Counseling Center for four years, recently began seeing clients at our Salem office on Wednesdays.
 He is at Lisbon on Mondays, Tuesdays, and Thursdays.
-Completing the Center’s Psychiatric Team is Vincent Paolone, M. D., Medical Director, with 25 years of psychiatric experience, who has been with the Counseling Center since 2007; he practices at the Lisbon office on Tuesdays, Wednesdays, and Fridays.

 On-Site School Counseling Services: The Center’s On-Site School Counseling Program continues to provide services at East Palestine, Crestview, Opportunity, Leetonia, Southern Local, Lisbon, United, Wellsville and Beaver Local schools and will shortly increase the number of on-site school counselors by two.